#

 Individuals found guilty of stalking may face penalties that can range from imprisonment for up to three years, a fine, or both.
 The severity of the punishment underscores the gravity of the offense and serves as a deterrent against this intimidating behavior.

-RIGHT AGAINST INDECENT REPRESENTATION
+RIGHT AGAINST INDECENT PORTRAYAL

 Women deserve respectful portrayal in media, protected from degrading or exploitative depictions.
 This right aims to create an environment where women are not reduced to stereotypes, fostering positive and empowering representations.
 It underscores media responsibility in shaping public perceptions towards women, making sure that media shows women with dignity and respect.